Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 ## Icons

+Default file name(s): `icon-android.png` and  `icon-ios.png`

+The iOS launcher icon should be a png file sized to exactly 1024x1024 and fill the entire square, with no transparent pixels.
+The Android launcher supports adaptive icons, but that effort was not spent in the initial deployment of Hooligan Hymnal.
+We used a 1024x1024px png, balanced to fit in a circle, with a transparent background.

+Note that icons are configured in the file `app.json`, NOT `config.js`

 Additional information can be found at https://docs.expo.io/guides/app-icons/

 ## Splash Screen

+Default file name(s): `splash.png`

+The splash screen is the first thing your users see when launching the app, and is displayed while the app updates and loads.

+Note that the splash screen is configured in the file `app.json`, NOT `config.js`

 Additional information can be found at https://docs.expo.io/guides/splash-screens/

 ## Home Hero

+The Hero component is displayed at the top of the Home / News Feed screen.
+The component works in three modes, set in the config file.

 ### Video

+Default file name(s): `home-hero-video.mp4` and `home-hero-video-overlay.png`

+The default implementation of the hero component is an incredibly low-resolution video with no sound.
+Target 1-5MB.
+(Yes, that small and shitty, because it's going to be covered up.)
+The hero video is displayed under a semitransparent tint and an overlay logo image with transparent background.

 ### Image

+The home hero component can also be a single image.
+No tints, no overlays, no complications.
+You can use a photo, digital graphic, or solid color image, and we suggest a horizontal banner at 768-1024px wide (and as tall as you prefer).

+### Prideraiser

+The third mode of the Hero component is a panel that requests from the API at https://prideraiser.org and loads the campaign cover image.
+It is configured with an ID in the config file and some URL parameters.
+You will not be creating a file to package with Hooligan Hymnal, but the third mode is discussed here for complete coverage of the Home Hero component.

+Fun fact: Hooligan Hymnal and Prideraiser have the same origin, and the projects now have some integration.

 ## Menu Drawer

+Default file name(s): `drawer-hero-background.png` and `drawer-hero-overlay.png`

+The menu drawer contains an image at the top.
+Like the Home Hero Video, this image is displayed under semitransparent tint and an overlay logo image with transparent background.
+You can use a photo, digital graphic, or solid color image.

 ## Songbook Cover

+Default file name(s): `songbook-cover.png`

+Hooligan Hymnal began life as a digital replacement for paper chant booklets passed out to supporters.
+As a nod to this history (and because it takes a couple of seconds to render the songs), the Songbook feature in the mobile app displays a book-like cover image while the songbook is rendered for the first time.

+The songbook cover image is displayed on top of a solid color background.
+We suggest an image at 768-1024px wide (and as tall as you prefer, though the image will be scaled to fit on the screen).

 ## Club and SG Logos